odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

     user: "root"
 ```

 The standard way to go is to make `root` the owner of the binaries.
-If you make the binaries owned by some user (e.g foundry-user), then we have to [ensure](https://unix.stackexchange.com/questions/47880/how-debian-package-should-create-user-accounts) that the user will exist in that machine.
+If you make the binaries owned by some user (e.g foundry-user), then we have to [make sure](https://unix.stackexchange.com/questions/47880/how-debian-package-should-create-user-accounts) that the particular user will exist in that machine (e.g create the user if it doesn't exist).

-Moreover, `mode: 0755` means read and execute access for everyone and also write access for the owner of the file.
+Finally, `mode: 0755` means read and execute access for everyone and also write access for the owner of the file.

 ### Back to Building the Linux Packages

-Firstly, we download the artifacts that we uploaded in the previous job. [actions/download-artifact] can download the artifacts only on **existing** directories.
-Thus we need to create the directory path before downloading the artifacts.
-Again, we opt to use the `run` field of the `step` definition.
+The first step is to download the binaries that we uploaded in the previous job.
+Then, as `actions/download-artifact` downloads the artifacts only on **existing** directories, we need to create the directory path before downloading the artifacts.
+To do that, we use the [run](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepsrun) field in the step definition, as it enables us to run arbitrary shell commands.

 Then we build the Linux packages, using the GHA mentioned above.